That’s fmr. NFL great Terry Bradshaw parroting propaganda conceived during the Cold War and later popularized to the masses in the 1970’s:

 - Freedom to express controversial political opinions at the workplace.

-To the extent that the Bill of Rights was preserved through war, it was purely incidental.
+To the extent these freedoms were preserved through war, it was purely incidental.

 The 20-40% that agitated for rebellion were decidedly anti-free speech.
-Mobs of “patriots” terrorized those who spoke favorably of the British– eventually forcing some 80,000 “loyalists” to flee overseas.
+Mobs of “patriots” terrorized those who spoke favorably of the British– eventually forcing some 80,000 “loyalists” to flee overseas under threat of being tarred and feathered:

 As for Washington’s Continental Army, the majority of enlistees just needed the money: